 While waiting to go home, the 12th Light Horse Regiment were called back to operational duty to subdue the Egyptian uprising that erupted in March 1919.
 Charles served alongside his younger brother John Harold Stafford.
 This would be Charles’ last deployment and John’s first.

 In 1927, Charles married Phyllis Beggs in Gunnedah and they had one child.
-He worked for the Liverpool Plains Shire Council most of his life.
+He worked for the Liverpool Plains Shire Council for most of his life.

-At age 64 Charles Fitzroy Stafford passed away, a well-known and highly respected member of the Gunnedah community, he was accorded a military funeral.
+At age 64 Charles Fitzroy Stafford passed away.
+A well-known and highly respected member of the Gunnedah community, he was accorded a military funeral.